scando1993/thingsboard.github.io/docs/user-guide/entities-and-relations.md

  ![image](/images/user-guide/entities-and-relations.svg)

-Please review the following screen cast to learn how to provision region and fields assets and their relations using ThingsBoard Web UI
+Please review the following screen cast to learn how to provision region and fields assets and their relations using Pacificsoft Web UI

 <div id="video">